sammiq/check-roms/README.md

     check-roms [OPTIONS] Files...

     Application Options:
     -d, --datfile=              dat file to use as reference database -e, --exclude=              extension to exclude from file list (can be specified multiple times)
-    -s, --show=[roms|sets|all] which information to print (default: all) -r, --rename               rename unabiguous misnamed roms
+    -p, --print=[roms|sets|all] which information to print (default: all) -r, --rename                rename unabiguous misnamed roms
-                               (only loose roms and zipped sets supported) -v, --verbose              show lots more information than is probably necessary
+                                (only loose roms and zipped sets supported) -s, --size                  check size on name only match (helps detect under/over-dumps)
+    -v, --verbose               show lots more information than is probably necessary

     Help Options:
     -h, --help                  Show this help message

     Arguments:
     Files:                      list of files to check against dat file

 Limitations
 -----------

 - Does not support compression formats other than zip
-- Does not rename misnamed files in zip files
+- Does not rename misnamed files inside zip files
-- Does not detect a set as complete if accross zip files
+- Does not detect a set as complete if across multiple zip files